 Now, more than ever, it is important that we live by our values, work together and support our local businesses and community to ensure that our natural environment, rich built heritage, cultural diversity, community spirit and local economy are nurtured and protected for ourselves, our children and future generations.

-On behalf of the Council, I would like to thank you for taking the time to review the document and share your ideas and experiences during this update of CityPlan 2030.
 The Council looks forward to working together with the community in the coming years to continue delivering this aspirational vision and making the City of Norwood Payneham & St Peters a great place to call home.

 Robert Bria Mayor